 The Division of Internal Affairs’ primary function is the receipt, processing, and investigation of complaints made against employees of the Palm Beach County Sheriff’s Office.
 When a complaint is received, every effort is made to ensure a thorough, timely, and fair investigation of the allegation(s) contained in the complaint.
 The openness of the agency in the acceptance of a complaint is a principal element of professionalism and community responsiveness.
 All complaints are processed and reviewed by the Division of Internal Affairs and submitted to the Sheriff of Palm Beach County for review and final disposition.

-The Division includes the following personnel, one (1) Captain, one (1) Lieutenant, fourteen (14) Sergeants, one (1) Unit Manager, one (1) Office Manager, one (1) Chief Security Manager, two (2) Security Technicians, three (3) Polygraph Operators, seven (7) full-time Background Investigators, one (1) part-time Background Investigator, four (5) Internal Affairs Analysts, and four (3) Internal Affairs Specialists.
+The Division includes the following personnel: One (1) Captain, One (1) Lieutenant, Sixteen (16) Sergeants, One (1) Unit Manager, One (1) Office Manager, Two (2) Security Technicians, Three (3) Polygraph Operators, Eight (8) Full-time Background Investigators, One (1) Part-time Background Investigator, Five (5) Internal Affairs Analysts, and Three (3) Internal Affairs Specialists – 42 in total.

 The Division of Internal Affairs duties include:

-• Providing staff assistance to line supervisors in investigations of alleged misconduct by agency employees.
+- Assist first line supervisors in investigations of alleged employee misconduct

 Frequently Asked Questions: